 When you draw on a piece of paper, it is only natural to rotate the paper so you can better draw the lines you want.
 Up and downwards drawing is much harder, than sideway drawing direction.
-It is the same when using a mouse to draw and work with images in Photoshop.
-Therefore, it is very handy to know how to rotate the canvas for better drawing and brushwork.
+It is the same when using a mouse to draw and work with images in Adobe Photoshop.
+Therefore, it is very handy to know how to rotate the Photoshop Canvas for better drawing and brushwork.

 How To Rotate the Canvas in Photoshop

 To rotate the entire canvas in Photoshop you should use the Rotate View Tool.
 There are different ways to use the tool, and we cover them below.

 Note that this method doesn’t affect the rotation of the final image or the image layer in Photoshop.
 It is only how you view the image while working on it in Photoshop.